 What is drink driving?

 Drink driving is driving a vehicle after consuming alcohol.
-There’s a certain limit of alcohol content in your blood that is allowed, if you’re found with anything above this limit, you’ll be convicted of driving under the influence.
-This limit will be different for everyone depending on factors such as age, sex and metabolism among other things.
-It’s impossible to know exactly how much alcohol will put any one person over the limit so it’s always advisable to avoid alcohol when driving.
+There’s a certain limit of alcohol content in your blood that is allowed.
+If you’re found with anything above this limit, you’ll be convicted of driving under the influence.
+It’s hard to know exactly how much alcohol will put any one person over the limit so it’s always advisable to avoid alcohol when driving.

 You are not the only one your drink driving may affect.
 The Department for Transport recently released figures showing that in 2016 alone there were 9,050 casualties and 240 people were killed in drink-drive accidents.